SamirIngley/Desktop-Profiles/README.md

 ************************************************************************************************

 ## Table of Contents
-:bulb: Note: This was built in Go on a Mac :apple: (for a Mac)
+:bulb: This was built in Go on a Mac :apple: (for a Mac)
+:bulb: This works from *anywhere* on your terminal :)

 **[:floppy_disk: Install](https://github.com/SamirIngley/Desktop-Profiles/blob/master/README.md#floppy_disk-install)\
 [:mega: Commands](https://github.com/SamirIngley/Desktop-Profiles/blob/master/README.md#mega-commands)\